Wade008/T3A1---Workbook/WadeDoolan_T3A1.md

 - Front end technologies including HTML5, CSS, JavaScript and additional libraries like React.js, JQuery and CSS preprocessors.
 - Knowledge of at least one server side language like Python, Ruby or JavaScript (if using Node.js).
-- Knowledge and skills relating several of database management systems like MongoDB or PostgreSQL.
+- Knowledge and skills relating several database management systems like MongoDB or PostgreSQL.
 The ability to query data is also a must.
 For example using SQL.
 - Design skills relating to user interface / user experience (UI/UX) is essential.
 - Some knowledge around severs such as Apache and Linus to handle server administration is helpful.
 - Version control skills relating to Git and GitHub (or similar) is very important.